- Combines the benefits of both electronic and paper systems

 The K.I.S.S. system is based primarily on Google: Google Calendar, Google Tasks for To-do list (plus some apps) and Google Drive for other lists.

 Here is a brief view of the K.I.S.S.
-System:
+System, and a printable version of the Keep It Super Simple System (pdf):

 |Learn about Google Apps|